Nanasi-CSS/Nanasi-CSS/README.md

 <h1 align="center">Nanasi.CSS</h1>
-<p align="center">Nanasi.CSS is a responsive and pure CSS framework you can use as a basis for creating web sites or web applications.
-Made with ❤️ in Tanzania.</p>
+<p align="center">Nanasi.CSS is a responsive and pure CSS framework you can use as a basis for creating web sites or web applications.<br/>Made with ❤️ in Tanzania.</p>

 <p align="center">
   <a href="#badge">